Taking privacy & data governance seriously

 Do Not Track - Some web browsers offer a mechanism, known as a "Do Not Track" ("DNT"), that allows a user to elect to stop the collection of certain browsing data by websites and technology companies.
 Currently, the standards regarding the DNT signals and appropriate responses are not defined.
 As a result, Krux is experimenting with DNT and may place an opt-out cookie on computers or other devices when we see a valid DNT signal.

-Delete PII – While we don’t knowingly obtain PII via our technology Platform, if you’ve provided Krux with PII via the Website (e.g., by sending us an email or by registering with Krux as a Client), Krux provides the ability for users to obtain and correct or request destruction of any PII relating to them maintained by Krux by sending an email to email@example.com or by contacting us at the address noted below.
+Delete PII – While we don’t knowingly obtain PII via our technology Platform, if you’ve provided Krux with PII via the Website (e.g., by sending us an email or by registering with Krux as a Client), Krux provides the ability for users to obtain and correct or request destruction of information maintained by Krux by sending an email to firstname.lastname@example.org or by contacting us at the address noted below.
 We will answer these requests in a reasonable time.
 We will also allow users to control the delivery of promotional emails from Krux.

 Our cookies and similar tracking technologies expire six months from the last time our systems encounter a particular computer or device.
 We do not use any Session Data that is more than twenty-four (24) months old for user profiling or targeting.
 After 24 months, we remove any unique identifiers and store the data for up to 5 years.

-We take commercially reasonable efforts to maintain security protections in accordance with industry "best practices" to protect data we collect from loss, alteration, destruction, misuse and unauthorized access or disclosure.
-We maintain strict control and physical security of the facilities used to store data and only allow access to authorized personnel.
-We restrict access to data to those employees, contractors and agents that have a need to know the information in order to provide and support our services.
+We take commercially reasonable efforts to maintain security protections in accordance with industry practices to protect data we collect from loss, alteration, destruction, misuse and unauthorized access or disclosure.
+We have policies to help maintain control and physical security of the facilities used to store data and only allow access to authorized personnel, restrict access to data to those employees, contractors and agents that have a need to know the information in order to provide and support our services.
 All Krux employees are bound by confidentiality obligations and may be subject to disciplinary or legal action if they fail to meet these responsibilities.

 We process information in a way that is compatible with and relevant for the purpose for which it was collected.
 To the extent necessary for those purposes, we take reasonable steps to ensure that any information in our care is accurate, complete, current and reliable for its intended use.

-Krux has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Krux, please visit the BBB EU SAFE HARBOR web site here for more information and to file a complaint.
+Disputes.
+Krux has further committed to refer unresolved privacy complaints under the Swiss Safe Harbor Principles the BBB EU Safe Harbor, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by the Privacy Officer at Krux, please visit the BBB EU SAFE HARBOR web site at www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.